gaehlerm/SoftwareEngineering/README.md

 All these rules are implied by the topics we covered so far.
 But now we have a reason why we absolutely have to obey them.
 The unit tests force us to do so.

-### Fakes

-A fake is a working implementation of the real object.
-It simulates the real behavior, though it does take some short cuts.
-For example a fake is an in-memory database instead of a real database.
-This is a very common use case for fakes.
-They are used to replace slow or expensive objects.

-### Mocks

-Unlike fakes, a mock does not implement the real behavior of an object.
-Instead it is a dummy object that has some predefined behavior, depending on the input arguments.
-For example a mock can be used to simulate a network connection.
-It will always return the same result, no matter what the input is.

-Of course, in theory fakes and mocks are not so difficult to understand.
-The problem lies once again in the reality.
-When should you use a fake or a mock?
-Or something completely different?
-Of course it would always be desirable to have a perfect fake that imitates the behavior of the real object.
-This, however, would take a huge amount of time implementing.
-Having a mock, on the other hand, is very easy to implement, but it is not as useful as a fake.
-Therefore you always have to make a tradeoff, what you actually need.
-And ultimately you'll have to make a judgement call.
-It depends on the situation.

 ### Copilot

 Copilot can be a significant help when writing tests.
 I wrote a function to convert literal numbers into roman numbers and created a unit test file.
 Copilot started implementing the unit tests right away and without further instructions.